 No, you don’t need special insurance but you do need insurance to participate.
 If you are currently uninsured, there are free or low cost insurance options that might work for you.
+Ask you Patient Advocate for more details.
 If you become insured at any time you can easily participate.

 They visit Kind Clinic and get a prescription.

 They use the map on Kind Clinic’s website to find a nearby 340B pharmacy partner.

 Using their health insurance, Drew fills their prescription at the pharmacy partner.

 Happily, Drew leaves with their medication and the knowledge that they’ve done something very Kind for their community.

 Thanks to Drew and other patients like them, we receive funding that allows us to provide care for patients without insurance.